hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     Policy Value Estimated by OPE Estimators

-Users can implement their own OPE estimators by following the interface of :class:`scope_rl.ope.BaseOffPolicyEstimator`.
+Users can implement their own OPE estimators by following the interface of :class:`BaseOffPolicyEstimator`.
-In addition, :class:`scope_rl.ope.OffPolicyEvaluation` summarizes and compares the estimation results of various OPE estimators.
+In addition, :class:`OffPolicyEvaluation` summarizes and compares the estimation results of various OPE estimators.

 .. seealso::